3D-Graphics-And-Scratch/book/src/ray-based-3D-rendering/ray-marching.md

 # Ray-marching
 *badatcode123, derpygamer2142, jfs22*

 Raymarching is a method of ray-based 3D rendering that steps rays through a scene in order to approximate collisions.
-Raymarching is unique however, in that it uses Signed Distance Functions, or SDFs, to step by the most it can without hitting an object.
+Raymarching is unique however, in that it uses Signed Distance Functions, or SDFs, to step by the most it can without hitting an object in any direction.
 When inside an object, SDFs return negative, hence the signed part of the name.

 <img src="../images/image43.png">

 A ray is considered to be intersecting an object when the SDF is less than some arbitrarily small threshold, often called “epsilon”.
 Additionally, to stop infinite steps when a ray does not hit an object, a maximum number of steps and maximum SDF size are usually used.
 When these factors are exceeded, the loop is broken.
 SDFs tend to be far simpler than ray-surface intersection functions, for example, here is the SDF to a sphere, which is just the distance to the center minus the radius of the sphere:

 ```blocks
 define SDF to sphere| sphere pos: (sx) (sy) (sz) radius (r)